12 April, 2010

 A changed man, Scrooge shares his newfound Christmas spirit, much to the wonder of others, and in the years that follow he honours Christmas with all his heart.

-A Tale of Two Cities.
+e of Two Cities.

 Mr. Jarvis Lorry, an agent for the Franco-British banking house of Tellson & Co., brings young Lucie Manette from London to Paris to find her father.
 He was imprisoned in the Bastille for 18 years, but is now being kept above the wine shop of Mme. and M. Defarge until he can be taken safely back to England.